 The keys to a successful recovery can be thought of as The Five R’s:

 Fluid loss during strenuous exercise can be significant.
 Water comprises about 60% of the human body and our bodies function best in a hydrated state.
 It’s important to keep up with fluid losses during exercise as well as replacing fluid losses in the hours following a hard effort.
 An easy way to estimate fluid loss is by weighing yourself pre- and post-event.
 Aim for taking in a pint of fluid for every pound lost.
-Water is great but if you’re a salty sweater, consider an electrolyte beverage can also be a good choice.
+Water is great but since sweat contains more than just water so an electrolyte beverage can also be a good choice.

 The primary energy source during strenuous exercise is carbohydrates and our bodies can only store a limited amount so it is important to replenish carbohydrate stores following a hard workout.
-Aim for about 30 grams after a tough effort and repeat every few hours after long, hard workouts.
+Aim for about 30-60 grams after a tough effort and repeat every few hours after long, hard workouts.
 Look for sources that offer nutritional value as well such as potatoes, grains, and fruit, which are all healthy options.
 If you’re watching your weight, you can make those carbs a regularly planned meal or snack rather than adding in additional food.